Elbrys/FirstSdnApp/README.md

 optional arguments:
-  -h, --help       show this help message and exit --id ID          your ODL-S Application id.
-Go to sdn-developer. elbrys.com,
+  -h, --help       show this help message and exit --id ID          your SDN Developer Lab Application id.
+Go to http://sdn-developer.elbrys.com,
                    logon, select "My Account" in top right.
-  --server SERVER  The IP address of your ODL-S server.
+  --server SERVER  The IP address of your SDN Developer Lab controller.
 Go to sdn-
                    developer.elbrys.com, logon, look at "Controller" table.
-  --port PORT      The TCP OpenFlow API port number of your ODL-S server.
+  --port PORT      The TCP OpenFlow API port number of your SDN Developer Lab controller.
 Go
                    to sdn-developer.elbrys.com, logon, look at "Controller"
                    table for OpenFlow Port.
 ```